In This Article

 I'm a lifestyle editor living in Los Angeles, so it was only a matter of time before I became a firm believer in the power of holistic wellness treatments.
 This may not sound like much, but as someone who got kicked out of her first yoga class for checking her email, I'd say I've come a long way.
-This change occurred when I read about a treatment that promised to deliver the same level of pampering and relaxation as a massage but with more long-term benefits, like an immunity boost; healthier-looking skin; reduced cellulite, stress, and bloating; better quality of sleep; and improved metabolism.
+This change occurred when I read about a treatment that promised to deliver the same level of pampering and relaxation as a massage but with more long-term benefits, like an immunity boost; healthier-looking skin; reduced cellulite, stress, and bloating; better quality of sleep; and an improved metabolism.
 All this, and all I had to do was lie back and relax?
 Sign me up.

-This magical treatment is called a lymphatic drainage massage and works by stimulating oxygen distribution throughout your body and warding off toxins.
-To give it a try, I reached out to two of Los Angeles's hippest wellness spas, The Now and Shape House, to see if this massage lived up to the hype.
-Though both affordable and charming, their wellness menus are drastically different, as is their approach to stimulating the lymphatic system.
-So if you're curious to find out which techniques might suit you best, read about my experiences and takeaways below.
-I'll start by describing how the lymphatic system works in general, next I'll walk you through my treatment at The Now and then give you a summary of my time at Shape House.
-I'll end with my final verdict.
-Here we go!
+This magical treatment is called a lymphatic drainage massage, and works by stimulating oxygen distribution throughout your body and warding off toxins.
+To give it a try, I reached out to two of Los Angeles' hippest wellness spas, The Now and Shape House (which also has locations in New York), to see if this massage lived up to the hype.
+Though both are relatively affordable ($75 for a 50 minute "The Stretch" massage at The Now, and $50 for a session at Shape House) and charming.
+Their wellness menus are drastically different, as is their approach to stimulating the lymphatic system.
+So if you're curious to find out which techniques might suit you best, read about my experiences and takeaways.

 How the Lymphatic System Works

-During the Lymphatic Stimulation Massage
+The Now: The Lymphatic Stimulation Massage

-It started out like a normal massage, though it quickly became much more, involved, shall we say.
-Since I was being stretched and pulled in every direction, I took a more active role than I have during a Swedish massage.
+It started out like a normal massage, though it quickly became much more involved, shall we say.
+Since I was being stretched and pulled in every direction, I took a more active role than I would have during a Swedish massage.
 Though I did find it relaxing, I was also alert and aware of my body in ways that I'm not normally.
 For example, as someone who spends a lot of time typing at a desk, I know there was bound to be some tension in my upper body.
 But until this treatment, I had no idea that my armpits and calves could be a source of bloating.

-After the Lymphatic Stimulation Massage
+After the Treatment

 My biggest takeaway was that typing can actually strain my armpits.
 My massage therapist also mentioned that there can be built-up fluid there from wearing tight bras for a long time, which is something I hadn't considered before.
-I've made an effort to stretch my arms throughout the day to keep my blood flow more stabilized, which has helped.
+I now make an effort to stretch my arms throughout the day to keep my blood flow more stabilized, which has helped.
 I was also surprised to find that my calves were so strained since I sit for most of the day.
 I wear heels pretty much every day and never notice any soreness, so it was interesting to hear that it's impacted my circulation but not so much my posture.
 The most immediate effects that I noticed following the massage were more short term, like more comfort the following day in the areas she focused on and increased flexibility.

-During the Lymphatic Drainage Treatment
+Shape House: The Lymphatic Drainage Treatment

 Once I was changed, a gentle and attentive woman strapped me into a machine much like a giant blood pressure sleeve (it's not nearly as scary as it sounds).
 Before my attendant left the room, she placed some water by my bed, gave me a pair of headphones, and told me to simply relax and watch some television.
 As the machine lightly squeezed my feet, limbs, and torso, I simply sat back for an hourlong viewing party of The Office.
 I must've dozed off because before I knew it, my attendant was there to release me from the machine.

-After the Lymphatic Drainage Treatment
+After the Treatment

-After the treatment, I enjoyed some orange slices and then spoke with Chiche to learn a little more about what I'd just experienced.
+I enjoyed some orange slices and then spoke with Chiche to learn a little more about what I'd just experienced.
 She explained that the lymphatic drainage machine replicates the human heart by pushing bodily fluids throughout the body.
-"It gives the body a jump start and a rest" at the same time, Chiche clarifies.
+"It gives the body a jump start and a rest" at the same time, Chiche said.
 In other words, the machine speeds up your lymphatic system while slowing you down and allowing you to rest since it's doing the work for you.
 This made a lot of sense to me, as I felt significantly less frazzled than I did when I arrived.
 I also walked into the treatment on the brink of a cold, which was completely gone by the next day.